-- 1. Name and address of the lessor and lessee. - Complete legal description of the property.
-Note: The Assessor Parcel Number may be substituted for the full legal - 3.
-Situs address, if any, of the property. - 4.
-Cash or cash equivalent of the lease payments. - 5.
-Conditions of the lease, including any relationship between the parties. - 6.
-Lessor expenses associated with the property, excluding land cost, interest on land cost, income tax depreciation, and capital improvements.
+- 1. Name and address of the lessor and lessee. - 2.
+Complete legal description of the property.

+Note: An assessor parcel number may be substituted for the legal description.

+- 3. Situs address, if any, of the property. - Cash or cash equivalent of the lease payments.

+- 5. Conditions of the lease, including any relationship between the parties. - 6.
+Lessor expenses associated with the property (excluding land cost), interest on land cost, income tax depreciation, and capital improvements.